A-AhkUser/eAutocomplete/README.md

 #### Autocompletion data are assumed to be described in a linefeed-separated list of a TSV-formatted lines.
 A line can describe up to three items, in a tabular structure:
 ```
-автомобиль	véhicule	voiture
+лето		summer		прекрасное лето - great summer`r`nпроводить лето - to summer
+		this is a comment
+ this is a comment
 ```
 #### In particular, in this case:
 - the first tab-separated item represents the string value which is intended to be displayed in the drop-down list, as an actual suggestion.
 - the other two items represent potential replacement strings - aside from being able to be displayed as info tips.

 Both the second and the third items may be omitted (that is, a line may consist in a single field, whether it is a word or a group of word) - while specifying an empty string in between two tab-separated values (that is, two consecutive tab characters) allows to omit the second item while being able to use the third one as third.
+Description/replacement strings can be multiline text strings - however, in this case, both the newline (linefeed/LF) and the carriage return (CR) characters must be [escaped](https://www.autohotkey.com/docs/commands/_EscapeChar.htm).
 Also, each line may be commented out by prefixing it by one or more space (or tab) characters.
 </br>

 *note: A linefeed-separated list of a TSV-formatted lines can be built in particular from your google drive or you office suite - from a spreadsheet by saving it as... `.csv` (and specifying, if need be, a tabulation as field separator)*.